nyyubio/First_Website/content/page/links.md

 #### Coronavirus SARS-CoV-2 pandemic-related links

-[Johns Hopkins Coronavirus Resource Center]: Updated data and news on the coronavirus update, with dashboards and many useful data visualizations.
+[Johns Hopkins Coronavirus Resource Center]: Latest data and news on the coronavirus outbreak, with dashboards and many useful data visualizations.

 [ECDC]: European Center for Disease Prevention and Control, which has pretty good updated data and visualizations for the coronavirus outbreak.